AyaShigure/thermal-printer-controller/README.md

 ### VersionA1.0:
 This software package is a python API for controlling the thermal printer module.
 In the current versionA1.0 python API build, functionalities below are included.
 Each of below function is a binary executable which could be called indivadually.
 For example, one could make thermal prints simply from Jupyter Lab while testing the contents of which are being printed.
-1. Printing text
+1. PrintTextUTF8
-2. Printing raster image
+2. PrintRasterImage
-3. Feed and cut paper
+3. FeedAndFullCut
-4.  ...
+4. FeedAndHalfCut
+5. FeedDot
+6. FeedLines
+7. PrintHorizontalLineSpecifyThickness
+8. PrintSelftest

 ### ~~VersionB1.0:~~
 ~~Aside from VersionA1.0, I have also made a VersionB1.0 which is a simple printer server written in C++.
 It is controlled via socket communication by a Pyhton script, which means the functionalities from VersionA1.0 are integrated together.
 Without the need of executing each binary with 'box64' everytime, VersionB1.0 should be a lot faster at run time than VersionA1.0(At least I think, still working on this part yet.)~~